Xinzhe99/StackMFF-V2/README.md

   - Baidu Cloud: [https://pan.baidu.com/s/1xxxxxxxxxxxxxxxx](https://pan.baidu.com/s/1xxxxxxxxxxxxxxxx)
   - Extraction Code: xxxx

-For the implementation of iterative fusion methods mentioned in our paper (LP, RP, CVT, DWT, DCTWT, NSCT, DSIFT, SwinFusion, MFF-GAN, SDNet, U2Fusion), please refer to our toolbox:
+For the implementation of iterative fusion methods mentioned in our paper, please refer to our toolbox:
 [Toolbox-for-Multi-focus-Image-Stack-Fusion](https://github.com/Xinzhe99/Toolbox-for-Multi-focus-Image-Stack-Fusion)

 These are the exact datasets used in our quantitative evaluation and computational efficiency analysis.
 After downloading, please organize the datasets following the structure described in the [Predict Dataset](#predict-dataset) section.